-Reading Zimbabwe is an independent not-for-profit digital platform committed to discover and celebrate Zimbabwean literatures and to place them before the largest possible audience.
+Reading Zimbabwe is an independent not-for-profit digital platform founded in 2016.
+It is committed to discover and celebrate Zimbabwean literatures and to place them before the largest possible audience.
 The project was born out of a curiosity for a deeper understanding of the nature and extent of knowledge production, dissemination and use around the subject of 'Zimbabwe.'
 While this information is available on the internet, it is scattered, as such Reading Zimbabwe is the first archive of its kind, containing book metadata and its derivatives which we hope are relevant in understanding Zimbabwe and its myriad stories.

 Of the many facets this project attempts to deal with, we will highlight four in particular:

 ● the paramount importance of hierarchies in the existing knowledge order,

 ● the relationship of reciprocal legitimation between knowledge and power,

 ● the transnational production of knowledge related to Zimbabwe, and

 ● the political economy of the commercialization of knowledge.